-It hasn’t been called yet, but with the possibility of a general election looming, here’s a roundup of Prospective Parliamentary Candidates for the Isle of Wight.
+A General Election has been called for 12th December 2019.
+Here’s a roundup of Prospective Parliamentary Candidates for the Isle of Wight.

-If an election is called, polling will only be for one seat.
+Polling will be for one seat only.
 See below for update on the prospect of two MPs for the largest constituency in the country (voting population around 110,000).

-So far only four Prospective Parliamentary Candidates have been revealed, as follows:
+The Prospective Parliamentary Candidates announced are as follows:

 - Brexit Party – Peter Wiltshire